 Romans and Greeks used the golden Calendula in many rituals and ceremonies, sometimes wearing crowns or garlands made from the flowers.
 One of its nicknames is "Mary's Gold," referring to the flowers' use in early Catholic events in some countries.
 Flowers are sacred flowers in India and have been used to decorate the statues of Hindu deities since early times.

 While the uses of Calendula plants are diverse, growing it in the flower or herb garden is optimum use of this attractive plant.
 Plants are frost tolerant and somewhat cold hardy and add long-lasting color and beauty in a flower bed or container.

 Growing Conditions and General Care

 The Calendula flower or flowering herb is an annual which will readily reseed.
-Too much care can result in stunted or slow growth of the plants.
-Poor to average, well draining soil and only occasional watering after plants are established is the secret to growing prolific Calendula plants.
+Too much care can result in the stunted or slow growth of the plants.
+Poor to average, well-draining soil and only occasional watering after plants are established is the secret to growing prolific Calendula plants.

 Like most herbs, Calendulas are adaptable and do not require a lot of maintenance.
 Roots will often adapt to the space provided.
 The amazing Pot Marigold can be grown in containers or beds in full sun to shade conditions.
 As the Calendulas prefer cool temperatures, flowers last longer in filtered sun or shady areas.